 - Identify key topics and focus on material you don’t know

 - Organize material to distinguish between main topics, sub-topics, and details.
 Look for relationships, connections or patterns

-- Summarize it using charts, tables, mind maps or webs, quantitative concept summaries, or annotated notes depending on the type of material
+- Summarize the material using charts, tables, mind maps or webs, quantitative concept summaries, or annotated notes depending on the type of material

-- Review, aka study, to build your memory
+- Review (that is, study) to build your memory

-6. Make a study plan, based on number of hours you think you’ll need:
+6. Make a study plan, based on the number of hours you think you’ll need:

-- 3 hour blocks (with a 10 minute break every hour) work well, followed by long break (1.5-2 hours) and do it again – – 9 hours max. a day!!
+- 3 hour blocks (with a 10 minute break every hour) work well, followed by long break (1.5-2 hours).
+Then, do it again — up to a maximum of 9 hours/day.

-- Distribute study hours across several days, studying 2 or 3 courses a day
+- Distribute study hours across several days, studying two or three courses a day.

-7. Match your depth of study with the test format, and then “teach” someone else:
+7. Match your study method with the test format, and then “teach” someone else: